 Recipe Overview

-Why you’ll love it: Chocolate fondue is so easy to make, and so much fun!
+Why you’ll love it: With only 5 ingredients, slow cooker chocolate fondue couldn’t be easier!
+Chocolate fondue is a fun idea for parties, and perfect for Valentine’s Day.
 Using a slow cooker makes it easy and safe to keep the fondue warm.

 How long it takes: just over an hour